-FAQ #10: References are provided throughout the standard for "Program Secretarial Officer", but DOE O 251.1D, Departmental Directives Program makes no reference to this induvial or office and instead references a similar authority which is called "Head of the Departmental Element".
+FAQ #12: References are provided throughout the standard for "Program Secretarial Officer", but DOE O 251.1D, Departmental Directives Program makes no reference to this induvial or office and instead references a similar authority which is called "Head of the Departmental Element".
 Are these individuals or offices the same?

 Response: Yes, "Program Secretarial Officer" is the same as "Head of the Departmental Element".
+Proposed revisions for DOE 420.1C, i.e., Chg.
+2 version, will address this new term.